'Zico is a monster!' - How Flamengo made Liverpool look like 'a pub team' | Goal.com

 Two years earlier, Japan had been electrified by the exploits of Diego Maradona, the teenage sensation who had led Argentina to victory in the Youth World Cup.
 The success of that tournament prompted a transformation in the Intercontinental Cup.

-Previously played over two legs in South America and Europe – a format that provoked no end of logistical headaches and accusations of fears over safety in front of partial crowds – Toyota took over sponsorship duties in 1980 with the proviso that the game be decided over a single match in Japan.
+Previously played over two legs in South America and Europe – a format that provoked no end of logistical headaches and fears over safety in front of partisan crowds – Japanese car manufacturer Toyota took over sponsorship duties in 1980 with the proviso that the game be decided over a single match in Tokyo.

-The inaugural clash saw Brian Clough's Nottingham Forest travel to Asia, where they were dispatched 1-0 by Nacional in front of a 62,000-capacity crowd.
+The inaugural clash saw Brian Clough's Nottingham Forest travel to Asia, where they were beaten 1-0 by Nacional in front of a 62,000-capacity crowd.

 The venture had proved a hit, with Japanese fans forming a lasting bond with the South American game that continues to this day.